erikhyrkas/happyml/README.md

 I didn't include the idea project settings files, so you'll have to make a project from source, but everything should work based on the [CMakeLists.txt](CMakeLists.txt).

+# Should I use this project?

+This is an "AS-IS" situation.
+It might work, it might not.
+I could change everything about how it works and release a new version that is no longer compatible with an old version.
+Use at your own risk.
+I would love for people to learn from it and use it, but I am certainly not offering any warranties on the quality, consistency, or stability of it.
+Check out the license file and then look at the section of this document that describes the current state of the project.

 # happyml

 Why did you build this?
 You shouldn't have.